 BJJ Girls Problems

-The reality is that it is often tricky for BJJ girls to make up for the lost time between schoolwork and training because classes are more often scheduled in the evening after a long school day is completed.
+BJJ girls often struggle to make up for the lost time between schoolwork and training because classes are usually scheduled in the evening after a long school day is completed.

-However, Beginning Brazilian Jiu-Jitsu at a young age will prove to be a beneficial habit for both boys and girls in the future.
+However, Beginning Brazilian Jiu-Jitsu at a young age will be a beneficial habit for both boys and girls in the future.

 Consequently, students will learn how to defend themselves using BJJ techniques properly.